 I have written numerous articles that provide you with potentially profitable sports betting systems.
 Although a lot of work went into finding these profits, it is only fair to warn you that sample size is everything.
 The more samples, the better.

-For example, I can tell you that in the last decade, backing all odds-on (Betfair SP) favourites in UK handicap horse races would yield a profit of 1.95%.
+For example, I can tell you that in the last decade, backing all odds-on (Betfair SP) favorites in UK handicap horse races would yield a profit of 1.95%.
 Hardly earth-shattering news, but it comes from a sample of 2,335 bets.

 I can also tell you that backing all the horses ridden by Aidan Coleman at Ascot, Stratford, and Newton Abbot over the last four years would yield a profit of almost 32% on Betfair.
 However, the sample size is just 186 bets.
 With a win rate of just 17.74%, it is far more likely that this becomes a losing system in the next few years than the odds-on system which has more bets and a higher win rate of almost 60%.